Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Reference point: around 150,000 km (93,000 mi) for road use, application-dependent.

-• Common killers: edge chips, wrong pads, and careless wheel service.
+• Common killers: edge chips, the wrong pads, and careless wheel service.

 Track use